Glossary of Terms

 Module Diet

-The module diet is the combination of compulsory and elective/optional modules which are available on your course and from which you will either confirm (if you have no choice and are registered on a prescribed course) or select from if you have elective/optional choices available on your course.
-The diet will display all the relevant modules in combinations as above totalling the total amount of credit you are required to take in the year of study for which you are registering.
+The module diet is the combination of compulsory and elective/optional modules which are being studied within an academic year.
+You will either confirm (if you have no choice and are registered on a prescribed course) or select elective/optional choices available on your course.
+The module diet will display the relevant modules totalling the total amount of credit you are required to take in the current level of study.

 National College for Teaching and Leadership

 This was formed on 01 April 2013 following the merger of the Teaching Agency (TA) and the National College for School Leadership.
-The National College for Teaching and Leadership is part of the Department for Education (DfE) and is responsible for initial teacher training (ITT) in England.
-In addition it has responsibility for:
+The National College for Teaching and Leadership was discontinued in 2018 - it's functions have been absorbed by a new Teaching Regulation Agency within the Department of Education.

 NHS Grants Unit